-6.02 Any person operating a motorized vehicle on PMCPOA roadways must have a valid driver's license, proof of insurance and obey all posted speed limits.

-6.03 Motor vehicles may only be driven on designated streets, roadways, and driveways (including the commercial center driveways).
-Motor vehicles shall not be driven on service roads, horse trails, parks, greenbelt areas and trails or the golf course except where specifically designated.

-6.04 Driving motor vehicles across private lots beyond a designated driveway or parking area is strictly prohibited without the written consent of the owner.
+- 6.01 The general rules of Article 3 also apply to this article. - 6.02 Any person operating a motorized vehicle on PMCPOA roadways must have a valid driver's license, proof of insurance and obey all posted speed limits. - 6.03 Motor vehicles may only be driven on designated streets, roadways, and driveways (including the commercial center driveways).
+Motor vehicles shall not be driven on service roads, horse trails, parks, greenbelt areas and trails or the golf course except where specifically designated. - 6.04 Driving motor vehicles across private lots beyond a designated driveway or parking area is strictly prohibited without the written consent of the owner.